Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Step 5: Pass the NAADAC’s National Certified Addiction Counselor, Level I Exam

 The Board uses an exam administered by the NAADAC, one of the nation’s leading counselor certification organizations.
-Their National Certified Addiction Counselor, Level I Exam (NCAC I Exam) is widely recognized and used to certify new substance use disorder counselors all over the country.
+Their National Certified Addiction Counselor, Level I Exam (NCAC I Exam) is widely recognized and used to certify new substance use disorder counselors nationwide.

-The NCAC I Exam is made up 150 multiple choice questions about nine topics:
+The NCAC I Exam is made up of 150 multiple-choice questions about nine topics:

 - Clinical assessment